European Football Clubs: ECA Women's Club Football Analysis

+ECA Club Management Guide

 Published in 2015, this publication is a unique mixture of practical and conceptual football club management, focusing on club core activities, environment and strategies.
 The ECA Club Management Guide is a collation of club representatives’ practical experiences in managing a football club.
 An extract is available in 9 languages.

 Founding members

 The following 16 clubs founded the ECA in 2008.
 Clubs currently being an Ordinary Member Club are marked in italics: